Placements and Accreditation

 Whilst both allow you to prescribe opioid pharmacotherapies for patients, there are some differences:

-- Recieving an authority to prescribe under supervision as a registrar means that you have been granted permission to prescribe in a limited capacity if you are a new registrar based at a public alcohol and drug clinic.
+- Receiving an approval* to prescribe under supervision as a registrar, trainee or similar role in a public drug and alcohol clinic in NSW means that you have been granted permission to prescribe opioid agonist treatment in a limited capacity.
 You will be limited to prescribing only to a maximum of 125 patients and will not be able to prescribe in the same capacity outside of your workplace.
-A registrar applies for authority to prescribe under supervision at the commencement of their registrar rotation, and is only valid for that duration.
+This specific approval* applies is only valid for the duration of your role at your workplace in a public drug and alcohol clinic in NSW.
 For more information this application visit the page for AOD registrars seeking authoirty under supervision.
-Registrars are also strongly encourage to proceed with applying for full accreditation during their registrar rotation (see below for more information).
+You are also strongly encouraged to proceed with applying for full accreditation during your rotation (see below for more information).

 As a general rule, the following health professionals are deemed appropriate supervisors: